Dreamgirls appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc. Overall, this became a quality presentation.

 Effects played a smaller role, but they seemed well placed and appropriate.
 Crowd noise helped put us in the live settings, and other elements worked fine as well.
 This wasn’t a terribly ambitious soundscape, but it succeeded for what it needed to do.

-Audio quality excelled.
+Audio quality seemed fine.
 Of course, music remained the most aspect of the track, and the mix rendered these elements well.
 The songs and score were warm and dynamic throughout the movie, with clean highs and deep lows.

 Speech was natural and concise, while effects appeared accurate and clean.
-All in all, I felt pleased by this satisfying soundtrack.
+All in all, I felt pleased by this satisfying soundtrack, albeit one that lost points due to the lack of a lossless option.

 How did the Blu-ray compare to the movie’s DVD version?
 Audio was identical – literally, as the Blu-ray lacked a lossless option.
 Though the soundtrack worked fine, the absence of lossless material disappointed.